 It will be developed and implemented with the guidance of a project Advisory Group including 10 experts working in civil and military emergency response, research, and policy making and co-chaired by GMACCC members Alice Hill and Jamie Shea.

-Participation in the project's Expert Group will be open to members and associates of the partner organisations as well as from other related networks including the Brussels Dialogue on Climate Diplomacy (BDCD) and the North-Atlantic Civil-Society Working-Group on Environment and Security (NCWES) and others.
+Participation in the project's Expert Group is open to members and associates of the partner organisations as well as from other related networks including the Brussels Dialogue on Climate Diplomacy (BDCD) and the North-Atlantic Civil-Society Working-Group on Environment and Security (NCWES) and others.

 Participants will be able to contribute input to the research, exchange information especially on best practices, and help disseminate project results.